Tiffany Darwish

 Tiffany Renee Darwish (born October 2, 1971), known mononymously as Tiffany, is an American pop singer.
-Her 1987 cover of the Tommy James and the Shondells song "I Think We're Alone Now" spent two weeks at No. 1 on the Billboard Hot 100 chart, and was released as the second single from her debut studio album Tiffany.
+Her 1987 cover of the Tommy James and the Shondells song "I Think We're Alone Now" spent two weeks at No. 1 on the Billboard Hot 100 chart, and was released as the second single from her debut studio album, Tiffany.

 Her singles "Could've Been" and "I Saw Him Standing There", a cover version of the Beatles' "I Saw Her Standing There" were soon released.
 The former claimed the No. 1 position on the Billboard Hot 100.
 Thanks to an original mall tour, "The Beautiful You: Celebrating The Good Life Shopping Mall Tour '87", Tiffany found commercial success; and both her singles and the album peaked at No. 1 on the Billboard Hot 100 and Billboard 200 charts, respectively.

-Tiffany's second studio album, Hold an Old Friend's Hand, featured a Top 10 single which charted on the Billboard 200 in 1988.
+Tiffany's second studio album, Hold an Old Friend's Hand, featured the Top 10 single "All This Time" and charted on the Billboard 200 in 1988.
 It achieved platinum status, although it did not replicate the success of her debut album.
 Two additional releases from Tiffany, New Inside (1990) and the Asia-exclusive Dreams Never Die (1993), both failed to rekindle significant interest.
 She returned in 2000 with her first studio album in six years, The Color of Silence.
 Although the album received some minor critical success, it also failed to achieve any significant standing.
 Since 2000, Tiffany has recorded five additional studio albums, as well as two albums of 1980s cover songs, and she continues to tour.

 Outside of music, Tiffany posed nude in Playboy and has guest-starred on several reality television shows, including Celebrity Fit Club, Australia's version of I'm a Celebrity...Get Me Out of Here! and Hulk Hogan's Celebrity Championship Wrestling, and has acted in a handful of horror and science fiction films, including Necrosis (2009), Mega Piranha (2010), and Mega Python vs. Gatoroid (2011).

 Early life

-Tiffany Renee Darwish was born on October 2, 1971, in Norwalk which is east of Los Angeles, (Note: Some sources erroneously state Darwish was born in Oklahoma.) to Janie Wilson and James Robert Darwish, who divorced when she was 14 months old.
+Tiffany Renee Darwish was born on October 2, 1971 in Norwalk, California, which is east of Los Angeles, (Note: Some sources erroneously state Darwish was born in Oklahoma.) to Janie Wilson and James Robert Darwish, who divorced when she was 14 months old.

-In an interview with MLive, Tiffany said, “Most of my family is from Dearborn.
-They’re from Lebanon.
-So, I’m Lebanese.
+Regarding her background, Tiffany said, "Most of my family is from Dearborn.
+They're from Lebanon.
+So, I'm Lebanese.
 A little village.
 Because of Ford, everybody kind of moved here.
 Big Dearborn community... all my family."
-She is also of Syrian and Irish descent on her father’s side and Lebanese on her mother‘s side.
+She is of Lebanese descent on her father's side and German descent on her mother's side.

 Tiffany began singing at age four when she learned the words to the Tanya Tucker song "Delta Dawn".
 After her parents' divorce, she lived with her father and went to Norwalk High School in Norwalk as a freshman and sophomore.
 Then she attended Norwalk's Leffingwell Christian High School.